cyclingzealot/artemisPrime/shptomongo/README.md

 ... also see https://stackoverflow.com/a/34372779/1611925 for installing Python3.5

+... and see https://askubuntu.com/a/767965/333952 for installing version *3.4* of mongo client to interface with mlabs

 ### Debian (Linux Mint Rebecca) pacakges recommended / required:
 * python-pymongo or python3-pymongo
 * sudo apt-get install python-setuptools